terra-campaigns/arrival/statblocks/dragon_blue_adult.md

 languages:
 traits:
   - name: Lost in Reverie
     desc: "Tendency to become confused when in battle, remembering former ages and former faces.
-A dragon must make an Instinct check every round of combat as it struggles to remain focused on the present (check details link)"
+A dragon must make an Instinct check every round of combat as it struggles to remain focused on the present (check details link)."
 actions:
   - name: Lightning Breath (Recharge 5–6)
     desc: "90 ft line, 5ft wide.
 66 (12d10), DEX/INT save for half."
   - name: Bite, claw, tail
     desc: "3 attacks, any combination, each 17 (2d12 + 4)"
 bonus_actions:
-  - name: Frightful Presence
+  - name: Inexorable Dread (Multiple targets)
     desc: "Each target (120 ft) must succeed WIS/CHA save of become frightened. for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success, then immune for the next 24h."
 reactions:
   - name: Regional Effects